Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

     - **Install Required Packages**: Install the necessary Python packages with pip.
     ```bash
     pip3 install pandas matplotlib

+    #Check if the installation is successful:
+    which pandas
+    which matplotlib
     ```

 4. **Execute the Script**: Once you have modified the paths and set up the environment, save the file and submit it to your job scheduler.
 For example, use the following command: